-Doctors usually give drugs to end a seizure that lasts 5 minutes or more to prevent status epilepticus.
-Drugs to end seizures include the sedative lorazepam or the antiseizure drugs phenobarbital, fosphenytoin or levetiracetam by vein (intravenously).
-If a drug cannot be given intravenously, diazepam gel may be applied to the rectum, or midazolam liquid may be given into the nose (intranasally).
-Diazepam and midazolam are sedatives similar to lorazepam that can help stop seizures.
-Children who have received these drugs or with status epilepticus are carefully monitored for problems with breathing and blood pressure.
+Doctors usually give medications to end a seizure that lasts 5 minutes or more to prevent status epilepticus.
+Medications include a sedative and antiseizure medications.
+These medications are usually given by vein (intravenously).
+If a medication cannot be given intravenously, a sedative gel may be put into the rectum or a sedative liquid may be put into the nose (intranasally).
+Children who have received these medications or who have a prolonged seizure or status epilepticus are carefully monitored for problems with breathing and blood pressure.

-If children continue to have seizures after the cause is treated, they are given antiseizure drugs intravenously.
+If children continue to have seizures after the cause is treated, they are given antiseizure medications intravenously.
 They are then closely observed to check for possible side effects, such as slowed breathing.

-If antiseizure drugs control the seizures, they may be stopped before children are discharged from the nursery or hospital.
-Whether antiseizure drugs are stopped depends on the cause of the seizures, their severity, and the results of the EEG.
+If antiseizure medications control the seizures, they may be stopped before children are discharged from the nursery or hospital.
+Whether antiseizure medications are stopped depends on the cause of the seizures, their severity, and the results of the EEG.

-If children have only one seizure, they usually do not need to take an antiseizure drug (see Using Drugs to Treat Seizures in Children Using Drugs to Treat Seizures in Children Seizures are a periodic disturbance of the brain’s electrical activity, resulting in some degree of temporary brain dysfunction.
-When older infants or young children have seizures, they often... read more ).
-Antiseizure drugs are used if seizures recur or are likely to recur.
+If children have only one seizure, they usually do not need to take an antiseizure medication (see sidebar Using Medications to Treat Seizures in Children Using Drugs to Treat Seizures in Children ).
+Antiseizure medications are used if seizures recur or are likely to recur.

-The antiseizure drug dose is usually increased if a standard dose does not adequately control seizures.
+The antiseizure medication dose is usually increased if a standard dose does not adequately control seizures.
 The dose may also be adjusted as children grow and their weight increases.
-Another antiseizure drug may be added or substituted if the first one was only partly effective or had bothersome side effects.
-Antiseizure drugs can interact with other drugs, so parents should tell their child's doctor all the drugs and supplements the child is taking.
+Another antiseizure medication may be added or substituted if the first one was only partly effective or had bothersome side effects.
+Antiseizure medications can interact with other medications, so parents should tell their child's doctor all the medications and supplements the child is taking.

-At times, doctors do blood tests to measure the level of the drug, which helps determine whether the dose is correct and whether the child is taking the drug.
-These tests are sometimes repeated when the dose is changed, when the child has grown significantly, or when a new drug is started.
+At times, doctors do blood tests to measure the level of the medication, which helps determine whether the dose is correct and whether the child is taking the medication.
+These tests are sometimes repeated when the dose is changed, when the child has grown significantly, or when a new medication is started.

-When antiseizure drugs are to be stopped, the dose is reduced over a period of time rather than stopping the drug all at once.
+When antiseizure medications are to be stopped, the dose is reduced over a period of time rather than stopping it all at once.

-Surgery occasionally may be an option if children continue to have seizures while taking two or more antiseizure drugs or if side effects are intolerable.
+Surgery occasionally may be an option for children (but generally not for newborns or infants) if they continue to have seizures while taking two or more antiseizure medications or if side effects are intolerable.
 This operation involves surgically removing an area of the brain.
 It is usually done only when seizures are caused by only one area in the brain and that one area can be removed without significantly affecting the child's ability to function.
 Sometimes this operation substantially reduces the number of seizures a child has.
 Tests may be done to help locate the area in the brain that is causing seizures.
 These tests include the following:

-Before surgery is done, a neurosurgeon and a neurologist explain the risks and benefits of surgery to the parents.
-Even when surgery reduces the frequency and severity of seizures, many children need to continue to take antiseizure drugs.
-However, they can usually take lower doses or fewer drugs.
+Before surgery is done, a neurosurgeon and a neurologist (usually one who specializes in caring for people with epilepsy) explain the risks and benefits of surgery to the parents.
+Even when surgery reduces the frequency and severity of seizures, many children need to continue to take antiseizure medications.
+However, they can usually take lower doses or fewer medications.

 To stimulate the vagus nerve, doctors implant a device that resembles a heart pacemaker under the left collarbone and connect it to the vagus nerve in the neck with a wire that runs under the skin.
 The device causes a small bulge under the skin.
-The operation is done on an outpatient basis and takes about 1 to 2 hours.
 The device turns on and off all the time and thus periodically stimulates the vagus nerve.
 The doctor can easily and painlessly change the settings for stimulating the nerve using a magnetic wand placed over the device.
 Also, when the child senses that a seizure is starting or when a family member sees a seizure begin, a magnet (often worn in a bracelet) can be used to set the device to stimulate the nerve more often.

 Sometimes, giving electrical stimulation to the part of the brain in which seizures start can interrupt a seizure before it begins or shorten a seizure that has started.
 The responsive neurostimulation system is a device that looks like a heart pacemaker.
 It is implanted within the skull.
 The device is connected by wires to one or two areas in the brain that are causing the seizures.
 This system monitors the brain's electrical activity.
 When it detects unusual electrical activity, it stimulates the areas of the brain that are causing the seizures.

-The responsive neurostimulation system is used in addition to antiseizure drugs.
+The responsive neurostimulation system is used in addition to antiseizure medications.

 Surgery to implant the system requires general anesthesia General anesthesia Surgery is the term traditionally used to describe procedures (called surgical procedures) that involve manually cutting or stitching tissue to treat diseases, injuries, or deformities.
-However... read more and typically takes 3 to 4 hours.
+However... read more .
 Children need to stay in the hospital overnight.
 Many children return to their normal daily activities within a few days.